nelyj/interoperabilidad/README.md

 #### Run the web containers

-Don't forget to run the docker image with all the env variablaes and without special command in one or more machines and point a load balancer to it :smiley: .
+Don't forget to run the docker image with all the env variables and without special command in one or more machines and point a load balancer to it :smiley: .

 ### Details